hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 ## Running Salmon on multiple samples

 We just ran Salmon on a single sample (and keep in mind only on a subset of chr1 from the original data).
-To obtain meaningful results we need to run this on **all samples for the full dataset**.
+To obtain meaningful results we need to run this on **all samples**.
 To do so, we will need to create a job submission script.

-> *NOTE:* We are iterating over FASTQ files in the **full dataset directory**, located at `/n/groups/hbctraining/ngs-data-analysis-longcourse/rnaseq/full_dataset`
+> *NOTE:* We are iterating over FASTQ files in the **`raw_data` directory**.

 ### Create a job submission script to run Salmon in serial